maxhbr/LDBcollector/typescript/README.md

-# License Lynx for TypeScript
+# LicenseLynx for TypeScript

 In TypeScript, you need to import the ``map`` function from the ``LicenseLynx`` module and use it to map a license name.
+The return value is an object with the canonical name and the source of the license.

 ## Usage